bonusly/un-handbook/README.md

 * [Delight the customer](https://github.com/bonusly/un-handbook#delight-the-customer)

 ### Go get results

+Embodying this value means:
 * Bias toward action
 * Try things that might not work
 * Focus on results, not inputs
+* Release, iterate, improve
 * Take responsibility for understanding context and goals

 You can think of this value in two parts: “go get” and “results”.
 The first part speaks to our strong bias toward action.
 If there’s something you want to make, improve, change, or get rid of -- go do it.
 Need input or feedback?
 Chat with some colleagues on Slack.
 Need copywriting, engineering or design resources?
 Recruit those colleagues by rallying them to your cause.
 Whatever you do, avoid what [Netflix calls](http://www.slideshare.net/reed2001/culture-1798664/11-11_Impact_You_accomplish_amazing) “analysis paralysis”.

 The second part (“results”) speaks to the primacy of outputs.
-We don’t particularly value inputs - how the work gets done.
-What matters is getting the work done and measuring the impact of this work after completing it.
+We care about inputs to the extent that we want to [Work smarter](https://github.com/bonusly/un-handbook#work-smarter) and be finding more efficient, effective ways to produce better outputs.
+Beyond that, what matters is getting the work done and measuring the impact of this work after completing it.
 Do the results match up with your goals?
 Is there more room for improvement?
 Were there unintended consequences (good or bad)?

 In practice, this is challenging.
 In order to go get results, we must understand current goals and priorities, and cost/benefit tradeoffs (ie. go for the quick win that costs little, or spend more time on a robust solution?).
-Our core value of "Default to Transparency" should ensure that the information you need is available to you, but if it isn't, go seek it out.
+Our core value of [Default to transparency](https://github.com/bonusly/un-handbook#default-to-transparency) should ensure that the information you need is available to you, but if it isn't, go seek it out.

 ### Be an excellent teammate

+Embodying this value means:
 * Be proactive and assertive
 * Solicit feedback and input
 * Be [radically candid](https://www.radicalcandor.com/about-radical-candor/)